Last updated: September 6th, 2023

-For more than three decades, Thrustmaster has been developing high-tech gaming equipment to deliver a fun and realistic experience.
+For more than three decades, Thrustmaster has been developing affordable, high-tech gaming equipment to deliver a fun and realistic experience.
 For sim racers, the company has long been a go-to brand, especially for beginners, as the price point of their merchandise allows it to be affordable while remaining professional and durable.

 However, this doesn’t mean to say that there aren’t expert drivers out there using Thrustmaster products, and in fact, some of the quickest and top-ranked sim racers in the world swear by the brand’s usability, compatibility, and reliability.